 Born and raised in New York City, Mimi Brodsky Chenfeld has been teaching people of all ages and backgrounds for her whole teaching life—through programs such as Headstart and Upward Bound—from early childhood programs to senior communities, from prisons to hospitals, elementary schools, high schools, and higher education institutions.
 She has presented programs in creative education in 45 states, Puerto Rico, Canada, and Great Britain.
 She has written numerous poems, stories, articles, and books.
 Her children’s novel, The House At 12 Rose Street, was adapted for a TV special and nominated for an Emmy.…

 Karol Brown was born and raised in Dayton, Ohio.
 She lived in the Seattle area for over 28 years before returning to Dayton in 2015.
 She has a Bachelor of Science in nutrition from the University of Dayton and a masters in public health education from Loma Linda University.
 Karol retired after 30 years with the Veteran’s Affairs Medical Center as a dietitian and health education program manager.

 Karol earned a teaching artist certificate from the Washington State Teaching Artist Training Lab.
 For over 20 years, Karol has shared her passion for Harriet Tubman by portraying her as a wise, cheerful, 92-year-old woman.…

-Music, Dance/Movement, & Storytelling
+Interactive Music & Storytelling